 All pregnant employees are entitled to time off with pay to attend antenatal appointments.
 Employees may be required to show their manager an appointment card or other documents showing appointment details.

-Biological parents and partners of a pregnant person are entitled to unpaid time off to attend two antenatal appointments.
+Fathers and partners of pregnant woman are entitled to unpaid time off to attend two antenatal appointments.